bbw7561135/FL8Y-Machine-Learning/README.md

 ```
 python3 AGN_PSR_Training.py
 ```

-2. The overall training results will be stored in AGN_PSR_result.txt.
+The overall training results will be stored in AGN_PSR_result.txt.

-3. To classify the catalog, run
+2. To classify the whole catalog, run

 ```
 python3 AGN_PSR_Result.py
 ```

+The classified catalog will be stored in results.csv.
+The list of PSR for the two different models (90.0%-up-model and top-3-model) will be stored in psr_candidates_90_up_model.txt and psr_candidates_top_3_model.txt.

 ## YNG-MSP Classification
 1. (Optional) If you don't have the file psr_list.txt for the list of YNG/MSP, run